Ranking the Greatest HBO Shows of All Time

 Carrie was nothing without her crew — Kim Cattrall as Samatha, Cynthia Nixon as Miranda and Kristin Davis as Charlotte.
 The show was so popular it led to not one but two feature films.
 The "Sex and the City" film made almost $420 milion at the box office in 2008 against a $65 milliion budget.

-Another season that brings back Parker, Davis and Nixon's characters entitled "And Just Like That…" filmed in 2021 with 10 episodes scheduled to premiere on HBO Max.
+Another season that brings back Parker, Davis and Nixon's characters entitled "And Just Like That…" returned to HBO in 2022 and was quickly renewed for a second season.

 3. The Wire